Healthdirect Free Australian health advice you can count on.

 How is dysarthria treated?

-• Try to relax before you speak.
+• Try to relax and take a breath before you speak.

 • Speak slowly.